softwaresaved/byte-sized-rse/episodes/60-introduction.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-## intro to Automation
+## Introduction to Automation

-- why automate?
+Automation is the process of using scripts or tools to perform tasks without manual intervention.
+In software development, automation helps streamline repetitive or complex tasks, such as running tests, building software, or processing data.

-- benefits of automation (save time, often need to repeat commands, reproducibility, capture of repeatable process, use to understand how to run things, etc.)
+By automating these actions, you save time, reduce the chance of human error, and ensure that processes are reproducible and consistent.
+Automation also provides a clear, documented way to understand how things are run, making it easier for others to replicate or build upon your work.

 ## Intro to Continuous Integration